Vote Planet is suddenly in a position where it must find about 900 more members in the next three months. Yes, that’s right, about 10 members a day.

 Last Thursday, the LNP put four Bill’s before Parliament packaged under ‘Electoral Legislation Amendments’.

-One of the Bills, The Party Registration Integrity Bill 2021 trebles the required number of party members for parties not represented in parliament, increasing the number from 500 to 1500 members.
+One of the Bills, The ironically named Party Registration Integrity Bill 2021, trebles the required number of party members for parties not represented in parliament, increasing the number from 500 to 1500 members.

-This could seem almost reasonable if the requirement was grandfathered in so that registered parties would only need to meet the requirement when they re-register with the Australian Electoral Commission (AEC) every two years.
-However, the Bill would require parties to re-register with triple the members within three months of the Bill’s passing.
+This could seem reasonable if the requirement was grandfathered in so that registered parties would only need to meet the requirement when they re-register with the Australian Electoral Commission (AEC) every two years.
+However, the Bill will require parties to re-register with triple the members within three months of the Bill’s passing and in the lead up to a Federal Election.

 This Bill is designed to ensure that the majority of microparties are struck from the ballot this election.